benhardy/braintree-scala/README.md

-# Braintree Java Client Library
+# Braintree Scala Client Library

 The Braintree library provides integration access to the Braintree Gateway.